Mochimochi07/Reactjs_CRUD/README.md

 This is my sample react js with no database and just using json.

+oh yeah this is just a testing app.

-feel free to use this react app.
+feel free to use this to test your imagination for front end